-Associate Professor, Department of Civil and Systems Engineering
+Department of Civil and Systems Engineering, WSE

-Co-director, Center for Systems Science and Engineering
+Director, Center for Systems Science and Engineering

-Lauren Gardner, associate professor in the Department of Civil and Systems Engineering at Johns Hopkins Whiting School of Engineering, is the creator of the interactive web-based dashboard being used by public health authorities, researchers, and the general public around the globe to track the outbreak of the novel coronavirus that spread worldwide beginning in January 2020.
+Lauren Gardner is the Alton and Sandra Cleveland Professor in the Department of Civil and Systems Engineering at Johns Hopkins Whiting School of Engineering and holds a joint appointment In the Bloomberg School of Public Health.
+She is the creator of the interactive web-based dashboard being used by public health authorities, researchers, and the general public around the globe to track the outbreak of the novel coronavirus that spread worldwide beginning in January 2020.

 My research focuses on advancing the state-of-art in data-driven epidemic planning and decision making in order to provide outbreak assessment and control recommendations based on best available evidence.
 Most notably, I lead the efforts behind the interactive web-based dashboard being used by public health authorities, researchers, and the general public around the globe to track the outbreak of the novel coronavirus in 2020.

 For a comprehensive list of my publications, please refer to my Google Scholar.